TomasTomecek/sen/README.md

 `sen` is a terminal user interface for docker engine:
  * it can interactively manage your containers and images:
   * manage? start, stop, restart, kill, delete,...
+ * there is a "dashboard" view for containers and images
  * you are able to inspect containers and images
  * sen can fetch logs of containers and even stream logs real-time
- * all buffers support searching and filtering
+ * buffers support searching and filtering
  * sen receives real-time updates from docker when anything changes
-  * e.g. if you create a container in another terminal, sen will pick it up
+  * e.g. if you pull a container in another terminal, sen will pick it up
  * sen notifies you whenever something happens (and reports slow queries)
  * supports a lot of vim-like keybindings (`j`, `k`, `gg`, `/`, ...)
- * there is a special buffer which display detailed info about images
  * you can get interactive tree view of all images (equivalent of `docker images --tree`)

 You can [see the features yourself](/docs/features.md).